Articles on: Contracts

 Not required by an educational program.

-Treated similarly to regular employment in terms of social security and remuneration.
+Treated similarly to regular employment for social security and remuneration purposes.

 2. Prepare the Internship Agreement